 What are mental health issues?

-Mental health issues in the workplace are any conditions that affect employees’ state of mind.
-These conditions may include mild depression, stress and severe anxiety which may result in burnout and nervous breakdowns.
+Mental health issues in the workplace are many conditions that affect employees’ state of mind.
+These conditions may include mild depression, stress, and severe anxiety which may result in burnout and nervous breakdowns.
 Substance abuse may also perpetuate mental health issues.

 Mental health problems manifest in different ways.
-Some employees may suffer with no physical side effects, while others may experience physical symptoms (e.g. increased blood pressure, lethargy, changes in eating habits.)
+Some employees may suffer from no physical side effects, while others may experience physical symptoms (e.g. increased blood pressure, lethargy, changes in eating habits.)

 Factors that cause mental health issues